nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Displays all gnosis.task with gnosis.task number added.<br/>
+Displays all task with task number added.<br/>
 [T] - denotes as a todo gnosis.task.<br/>
 [D] - denotes as a deadline gnosis.task.<br/>
 [E] - denotes as an event gnosis.task.<br/>
-[&nbsp;&nbsp;] - denotes a gnosis.task that is not marked done.
+[&nbsp;&nbsp;] - denotes a task that is not marked done.
 ```
 Listing all tasks in your list:
 1. [T][ ] read book